When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Theoretical Framework

 The top quark pair $t\bar t$ forms a two-qubit system that can be represented by the spin density matrix

 where $B_i$ and $\bar{B}_i$ are the spin polarizations and $C_{ij}$ are the spin correlations for the spin-$1/2$ particles.
 The spin density matrix can be simplified when applied to strong $t\bar t$ production at the LHC.
 Strong top pair production satisfies the P and CP symmetries, leading to $B_i=\bar{B}_i=0$ and $C_{ij}=C_{ji}$~\cite{Bernreuther:2015yna}.
 Electroweak corrections can change these relations; however, they have been shown to be subleading~\cite{Frederix:2021zsh}.
-In combination with these results, the $t\bar t$ density matrix can be further simplified in the helicity basis, where the only non-vanishing parameters are the diagonal entries $C_{ii}$ and one off-diagonal term $(C_{12}\simeq C_{21})$.
+In combination with these results, the $t\bar t$ density matrix can be further simplified in the helicity basis, where the only nonvanishing parameters are the diagonal entries $C_{ii}$ and one off-diagonal term $(C_{12}\simeq C_{21})$.
 The other off-diagonal terms are generated by P-odd absorptive parts of the mixed QCD-weak corrections at one-loop, and are negligible \cite{Bernreuther:2015yna}.
 Henceforth, we shall assume these well-justified relations.
 In this study, the top quark spin is measured in the helicity basis $(\hat{k}, \hat{r},\hat{n})$~\cite{Bernreuther:2010ny}: \begin{itemize} \item $\hat{k}$ is the direction of the top quark momentum in the top pair rest frame. \item $\hat{r}=\text{sign}(\cos\theta)(\hat{p}-\cos\theta\hat{k})/\sin\theta$, where the beam axis $\hat{p}=(0,0,1)$ and $\cos\theta=\hat{k} \cdot \hat{p}$. \item $\hat{n}=\hat{k}\times \hat{r}$. \end{itemize}

 It was shown that the entanglement and Bell inequalities violation criteria are written in simpler forms in the helicity basis~\cite{Aguilar-Saavedra:2022uye}.
-More concretely, for the $t\bar t$ system, the Peres-Horodecki criterion for entanglement results in the relation
+More concretely, for the $t\bar t$ system, a condition for the negativity of $\rho^{T_{2}}$ is equivalent to the following relation